jinxin112233/WSG/README.md

 # Citations
-Haplotype-resolved genomes of wild octoploid progenitors illuminate genomic diversifications from wild relatives to cultivated strawberry (Accepted).
+Haplotype-resolved genomes of wild octoploid progenitors illuminate genomic diversifications from wild relatives to cultivated strawberry (Accepted by Nature plants).